Infertility can be a scary journey.

 For women 43 – 44 years old, live birth per cycle is ~3%

 The Society for Assisted Reproductive Technologies (SART) tracks IVF success rates nationwide on their website.
-They also break down the numbers by diagnosis, age, cycle type and can even look at your individual clinic success rates.
+They also break down the numbers by diagnosis, age, cycle type and you can even look at your individual clinic success rates.
 This can be incredibly helpful for infertile couples when choosing the best practice on their journey.
 Another resource for this information is the CDC’s website.

 For women who achieve pregnancy, the chance of a genetic abnormality increases with age.
 As you can see below, the risk increases significantly between the ages of 35 and 40.